GuildCrafts/web-development-js/contracts/178-Core_SQL.md

 This goal makes heavy use of external resources: the [Introduction to SQL](https://www.khanacademy.org/computing/computer-programming/sql) course on [Khan Academy](https://www.khanacademy.com/), [Tutorial's Point](https://www.tutorialspoint.com/postgresql), [SQL Zoo](http://sqlzoo.net) and [SQL Bolt](https://sqlbolt.com/lesson/select_queries_order_of_execution)

+Fork the [sql-exercises][sql-exercises] repo, and use the fork as your artifact.
+Complete all the exercises in that goal, without looking at solutions on the internet.

 ## Context

 In order to build web applications, it's important to get a solid grounding into the basics of SQL.
 Proficiency in SQL is a core skill needed to build the backend.